Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

 minMeetingRooms([[1,4], [2,3], [3,6]])//2, Since [1,4] overlaps with the other two meetings [2,3] and [3,6], we need two rooms to hold all the meetings. minMeetingRooms([[4,5], [2,3], [2,4], [3,5]])//2, We will need one room for [2,3] and [3,5], and another room for [2,4] and [4,5].
 ````
-- The time complexity of the above algorithm is `O(N*logN)`, where `‘N’` is the total number of meetings.
+- The time complexity of the above algorithm is `O(N*logN)`, where `N` is the total number of meetings.
 This is due to the sorting that we did in the beginning.
 Also, while iterating the meetings we might need to poll/offer meeting to the priority queue.
 Each of these operations can take `O(logN)`.
 Overall our algorithm will take `O(NlogN)`.
 - The space complexity of the above algorithm will be `O(N)` which is required for sorting.
 Also, in the worst case scenario, we’ll have to insert all the meetings into the Min Heap (when all meetings overlap) which will also take `O(N)` space.
 The overall space complexity of our algorithm is `O(N)`.

 ### Similar Problems